 Making sure you know the most popular interior design hashtags in your niche is crucial to growth.
 Test out a few new ones (as long as they are relevant to your post) and see how the engagement changes – do your research and see what works best.

-Extra Reading: How to Not Suck at Instagram Hashtags in 2018
+Extra Reading: How to Not Suck at Instagram Hashtags

 19. Ask users to ‘Tag a Friend’ in Your Posts